wizdmio/wizdm/apps/wizdm/src/assets/docs/en/template.md

 # **Business plan of _{{ name }})_**

 > Welcome to your business plan for {{ name }}.
 This is a draft automatically generated upon the information you provided during the application process.
+> The purpose of this document is to:
+>
+> 1. Describe your idea to the community to better understand how Wizdm can be improved to support it
+> 1. Demonstrate the content editic functionality of Wizdm (press [Edit](edit) on the action bar to start editing)
 >
 > ->
 > **Enjoy**